Nov 16, 2020

 - Damage from ice, snow and wind : Heavy winds, ice, and blizzards can also damage your home's structure or cause trees to fall.

-These are all things you can get coverage for in an Ontario home insurance plan.
+These are all things you can get coverage for with home insurance.
 But its even better to avoid these dangers altogether by keeping your home up to date.

 Exterior Fall Maintenance Tips